 Infants: Receive a first eye exam between six and nine months.

-Two to five years old: At least one eye exam between ages two and five.
+Young children as young as two to five years old may need glasses: Be sure to get an eye exam between ages two and five.

 Six to 19 years: One eye exam annually.

 20 to 39 years: One eye exam every two to three years.

 40 to 64 years: One eye exam every other year.

 65+ years: One eye exam annually.